openshift-psap/specfem-client/documentation/specfem_blog.md

 ============

-`Specfem3D_Globe` is a scientific HPC code that simulates seismic wave propagation, at global or regional scale.
+`Specfem3D_Globe` is a scientific HPC code that simulates seismic wave propagation, at a global or regional scale.
 It relies on a 3D crustal model and takes into account parameters such as the Earth density, topography/bathymetry, rotation, oceans, or self-gravitation.
 Specfem is a reference application for supercomputer benchmarking, thanks to its good scaling capabilities.
-It supports OpenMP multithreading, asynchronous MPI communications, and GPU acceleration (Cuda or OpenCL).
+It supports OpenMP multithreading, asynchronous MPI communications, and GPU acceleration (CUDA or OpenCL).

-This blog post presents the design and implementation of a GO client for building and running Specfem on OpenShift.
+This blog post presents the design and implementation of a Go client for building and running Specfem on OpenShift.
 Specfem has the particularity to require two stages of parallel execution: the mesher runs first, and generates a source-code header file (required to build the solver) plus a mesh database.
 Then the actual solver runs and performs the simulation.

-In the following, we go in depth into Specfem build steps and how they are carried out in OpenShift.
+Hereinafter, we go in-depth into Specfem build steps and how they are carried out in OpenShift.
 See the figure below for an overview of the build flow.